Clustering Models

 • For instance, does a customer with 10KEUR behave differently from the one with 11KEUR per month?

-It is obvious that, most probably, customers' behaviour depends on factors like occupation, age, total household income, and others.
+It is evident that, most probably, customers' behaviour depends on factors like occupation, age, total household income, and others.
 While the need for considering other factors is obvious, grouping is not – how exactly different factors interact to decide which group a given customer belongs to.
 That is where clustering exposes its strength – revealing natural internal structures of the data (customers in the provided example).

 In this context, a cluster refers to a collection of data points aggregated together because of certain similarities [1].
 Within this chapter, two different approaches to clustering are discussed: